Group renews efforts to urge poor women to get free vaccinations against HPV

 Plans call for the MySpace ads to run at least through July 15.

-Center locations are available by calling 2-1-1, a free helpline that connects callers to health and human services assistance, or by calling, toll free, 1-800-427-4636.
+Center locations are also available by calling 2-1-1, a free helpline that connects callers to health and human services assistance, or by calling, toll free, 1-800-427-4636.

 Beginning next week, a six-week radio advertising campaign will run on MissouriNet and on stations in St. Louis, Columbia, Cape Girardeau and Springfield.